mks-archive/concierge/README.md

      * VERY PRELIMINARY, only covers one (1) of probably 100 services.
      */

-    var date = '20121006';  // Date we coded this so we no the 4sq API worked on that date.
+    var date = '20121006';  // Date we coded this so we know the 4sq API worked on that date.

     module.exports.protocol = 'http';